 And also, according to Exodus chapter 30 verses 34 to 38, there is an incredibly clear and precise description of the incense.
 God gave them a recipe for incense to be used that could never be altered.
 Perhaps there's a second alternative.
 Maybe the fire came from the right place but what made it strange was that they had put an incense there that was not the incense God had designed in Exodus 30:34 to 38.
 It is also possible that they offered it at the wrong time.
 Exodus chapter 30 verse 7 says the sacrifices were to be made in the morning and in the evening.

-Number seven...number seven, they were to have a high regard for the Word of God.
+Number seven, number seven, they were to have a high regard for the Word of God.
 They were to have a high regard for the Word of God.
 And I'm going to give you the last ones out of Malachi chapter 2.
 They were to have a high regard for the Word of God.
-Malachi chapter 2, Malachi the prophet living in a terrible time of apostasy in the land of Israel and here he indicts the apostate priests by comparing them with the God-ordained principles of priesthood.
-Look at verse 4, Malachi 2, if you can't find it, it's the last book in the Old Testament.
-We could start at verse 1, "Now this commandment is for you, O priests," they by this time had apostatized, "if you do not listen, if you do not take it to heart to give honor to My name, says the Lord of host, then I will send the curse upon you, I will curse your blessings and indeed I have cursed them already because you are not taking it to heart."
-Here was a heartless apostate indifferent priesthood.
+Malachi chapter 2, Malachi the prophet living in a terrible time of apostasy in the land of Israel, and here he indicts the apostate priests by comparing them with the God-ordained principles of priesthood.
+Look at verse 4, Malachi 2.
+If you can't find it, it's the last book in the Old Testament.
+We could start at verse 1, "Now this commandment is for you, oh priests," they by this time had apostatized, "if you do not listen, if you do not take it to heart to give honor to My name, says the Lord of Hosts, then I will send the curse upon you, I will curse your blessings and indeed I have cursed them already because you are not taking it to heart."
+Here was a heartless, apostate, indifferent priesthood.

 Now let me add three quick things.
-Number eight, the priest had a walk with God, they had a walk with God.
+Number eight, the priests had a walk with God.
+They had a walk with God.
 Would you notice verse 6?
 "They walked with Me in peace and uprightness."
 They had a walk with God.

 Number nine, they had an impact on sinners.
 They had an impact on sinners.
 Verse 6 says, "He turned many back from iniquity."